mwl-logo

 Carefully transfer the plate onto the steamer rack, and cover the wok.
 Steam for 15 minutes.

-Chop the fresh shiitake mushrooms (2 oz) and mini sweet peppers (3 ) into small chunks.
-Cut the tops off of the peppers, and remove the seeds from the core.
+We’ll be chopping our fresh shiitake mushrooms (2 oz) and mini sweet peppers into small chunks.
+Cut the tops off of the peppers, and remove the seeds from the center.

 • the chunks of mushrooms and sweet peppers on one plate